Places will first be allocated to children who have an Education, Health Care (EHC) plan that names the school as offering the appropriate provision.

 Allocation to published admission number (PAN)

 If the admission number is exceeded within any criterion, priority will be given to those who live closest to the school.
-Distances are measured on a straight line basis from the address point of the child’s home address to the address point of the school using Northamptonshire County Council's geographical information system.
+Distances are measured on a straight line basis from the address point of the child’s home address to the address point of the school using the local authority's geographical information system.

 If two or more applications cannot otherwise be separated and there is only one place available, a random allocation process will be used to determine who should be allocated the place.